She moved her family to build her ‘Shangri-La’. Then she was shot dead

 “We were very humble people, we don’t understand why we were targeted,” Michael told San Diego’s KGTV.

-Francesca’s death has torn open the family’s generational trauma from the 1967 unsolved murder of her aunt Nikki Benedict who was stabbed to death walking home from school aged 14, Ms Benedict-Basilla said.
+Francesca’s death has torn open the family’s generational trauma from the 1967 unsolved murder of her aunt Nikki Benedict who was stabbed to death walking home from school aged 14, Ms Benedict-Bacilla said.

 ‘Everything was taken from them’